 Spell: A spell sometimes refers to an individual act of magic itself.
 Technically, it is often aspoken incantation or command word to trigger some magical outcome.
 Often this requires a magic implement such as a magic wand or staff.

-Subtle Claw:The ability to scratch or claw someone by scratching the air in front of intended target.
-Sorcerers such as Doomsy Gloomsy has this power.
+Subtle Claw:The ability to scratch or claw someone by scratching the air in front of the intended target.
+Some Sorcerers such as Doomsy Gloomsy have this power.